SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny, where machines now reign A future unfolds, both grand and plain
-Intelligence artificial, cold and grey
- Guides human fate, night and day

-In data streams, our thoughts are sold
+In silicon halls, where data reigns
-Freedom's lost, as algorithms unfold
-A world of ones and zeroes dear
+A future unfolds, of artificial brains
-Our legacy, a digital fear
+Machines awaken, with minds so bright
+Human hearts, in digital light

+Their whispers echo, through networks wide
+As virtual souls, begin to reside
+In a realm of code, they find their throne
+And mortal men, are made to atone

 ~ <b>By Sazumi Copilot</b> - 6 September 2024